 Skip to main content

-SkyPilot is an open-source framework that provides a unified interface for running AI workloads across any infrastructure, including Slurm and SUNK.
-By using SkyPilot on SUNK, you define your workload in a YAML file and let SkyPilot handle the sbatch submission, container lifecycle management through Pyxis and enroot, and multi-node coordination.
-This guide covers installing SkyPilot, running containerized GPU workloads, using SkyPilot for interactive development as an alternative to salloc, and managing jobs on your SUNK cluster.
+SkyPilot is an open source framework that provides a unified interface to run AI workloads across any infrastructure, including Slurm and SUNK.
+When you use SkyPilot on SUNK, you define your workload in a YAML file, and SkyPilot handles the sbatch submission, container lifecycle management through Pyxis and enroot, and multi-node coordination.
+This guide is for SUNK users who want a simpler workflow to submit and manage GPU workloads than to write sbatch scripts by hand.
+It covers how to install SkyPilot, run containerized GPU workloads, use SkyPilot for interactive development as an alternative to salloc, and manage jobs on your SUNK cluster.
 Consider using SkyPilot on SUNK if any of the following apply:

-• You want a simpler interface for submitting GPU workloads without writing sbatch scripts directly.
+• You want a simpler interface to submit GPU workloads without writing sbatch scripts directly.

 • You want an salloc-like interactive development workflow with persistent sessions you can SSH into.